trystan-loke/test-git-action/README.md

 # Project to test out github workflow

-It include a yml file to build and deploy dist file to AWS S3
+It is using Vuetify base project template and include a yml file to build and deploy dist file to AWS S3.